Jeunese/jeunese.github.io/docs/overview.md

 - Product Design (PD) to collaborate on UI content and guided workflows.
 - Globalisation teams to create automatic translation.

-## Four rules for creating a good information experience
+## 4 rules for creating a good information experience

-Regardless of whether you're creating product documentation or designing UI content, there are five basic rules for creating a good information experience.
+Regardless of whether you're creating product documentation or designing UI content, there are four basic rules for creating a good information experience.

 1. **Understand your target audience.** The type and amount of information your audience wants and needs depends on who they are and what they are trying to do.
-Take the time to understand your target audience goals and activities to inform your content.
-Consider:
+Take the time to understand:
+	* What goals and activities your target audience has.
-	* What the intended audience needs to know and do to complete a task.
 	* What the intended audience already knows and what they don't know.
-	* What concepts require explanation.
 	* How to provide the information that the intended audience needs.
-	* What content and resources already exist.
 1. **Create a plan for implementing content.** Just as developers have coding processes and designers have design guidelines, IX should have a defined and systematic plan for creating and implementing content to:
 	* Help integrate it as part of the product or feature.
-	* Allow time to review content with the PM and developers (for product documentation), and in context (for UX writing).
+	* Allow time to review content with colleagues, in context.
 	* Create the bandwidth to make improvements while there's still time in the development cycle.
 1. **Follow a [style guide](/style-guide).** Create and use a style guide to create:
 	* Consistency.